shawakash1992/IMDB-case-study/README.md

 * We also analyse the movies ratings by average IMD score
 * Drawing of pie chart for top movies
 * Report connection of different graphs with the variation of one particular genre.
+* Which genre produced highest revenue.
+* Filter the year and analyse the movies gross revenue with colour invisible bars
 *
 *